okbcommunity/dressing-room-backend/devops/README.md

 # 🔨 Devops
-> Config files to setup backend on `Ubuntu` server.
+> Config files to setup and run backend on `Ubuntu` server in Docker Container